George Washington University: Rankings and reputation

-The Princeton Review ranked GWU first for "Top Colleges or Universities for Internship Opportunities."
-GWU is consistently ranked by The Princeton Review in the top "Most Politically Active" Schools.
+The Princeton Review ranked GW first for "Top Colleges or Universities for Internship Opportunities."
+GW is consistently ranked by The Princeton Review in the top "Most Politically Active" Schools.

-U.S. News & World Report ranks GWU's international business program as eighth best in the world, its MBA program as 51st best, and its undergraduate business program as 38th best.
+U.S. News & World Report ranks GW's international business program as eighth best in the world, its MBA program as 51st best, and its undergraduate business program as 38th best.
 The Financial Times ranks GWSB as the 47th best business school in the United States.

 Foreign Policy ranks the Elliott School's Masters in International Affairs as the seventh best in the world in its 2018 "Inside the Ivory Tower" annual report.
 Foreign Policy ranks the Elliott School as being the eighth in the "Top U.S. Undergraduate Institutions to Study International Relations 2018."